dhappy/PotUS/README.md

 # Why to Vote Holcomb in 2020
-What I'd do as P'o't'US or maybe Congressperson.
-The voting system is more in line with things being voted on rather than

-## Issues
+What I'd do as P'o't'US.
+Mostly create software.

+## Execution of the Office

+I want to massively restructure how the office is executed.
+I think of it largely in terms of vignettes.

+I'm sitting in the Oval Office and one portion of the room is dedicated to a huge display.
+Control of that display is complex: ahead of time people have populated a set of semantic trees with sentiments that are likely to arise knowing the participants of the meetings and potentially preagreed topics.

+I'm

-### Economy
+## Economy

 Create an "Open Market" where the data backing the inventory and point of sale systems is published and the decision-making systems have the capacity for the public to interact.

+A farmer is chopping cocoa leaves

 ### Jobs